 Wondering what to eat in Vienna besides Wiener Schnitzel?
 That was the question I had before my first trip to Vienna.
-I wasn’t sure what Vienna food was all about besides the yummy fried veal.
+I wasn’t sure what Vienna food was all about besides the delicious fried veal.

 And for someone who absolutely loves coffee, I completely indulged in the Viennese coffee culture.
 There is something just so special about sitting in a traditional Viennese coffee house with retro furniture and drinking a traditional Wiener Melange.